imarnoel01/Healthcare-dataset/README.md

 Insights / problems and solutions

-1.## most frequently visited doctor
+1. most frequently visited doctor
-## identifies which doctor handles the most patients
-## identify which doctors has the most and least patients visit
+..Identifies which doctor handles the most patients ..identify which doctors has the most and least patients visit
-  ## Problem if one doctor has significantly more visit than others , patient distribution is uneven
-  ## which can lead to long wait time

 select
 d.doctor_id, d.name, count(visit_id) as total_visited
 from visits v